Dun Horse Coat Color Dilution Gene

 Dun Characteristics

 The dun dilution causes primitive markings on the animal which occur in a wide variety of combinations that vary between breeds, base colors and animals.
+While they have a variety of marking types, duns generally do not have normal dappling, but they can have reverse dappling.
 Below are examples of some of the more common primitive markings.

 Dun dorsal stripeDorsal Stripe